Anna Nicole Smith's now 14-year-old daughter dives into mom's past in '20/20' special

 "She has a big heart like her mom had, and I think she could appreciate these things," he said.

-In Friday's 20/20 special, Birkhead Is open about the many ups and downs in Smith's life.
+In Friday's 20/20 special, Birkhead is opening up about the many ups and downs in Smith's life.
 He said he hasn't held back in how he recounts Smith's life to Dannielynn but said he is conscious in making sure she sees the moments worth celebrating in her life.